kelleyk/coreos-zfs/KK-README.md

 - If you're here because `install-zfs.service` failed (e.g. because machines updated to a new CoreOS release), then issue `systemctl restart install-zfs.service` on them and proceed!

+## Changing repository location

+- (There are almost certainly other things to update, but...)
+  - Check URL in `systemd/system/zfs-release-upgrade.service`.